Marcos-MMD/About/README.md

 # About whit me
-I am a English to Spanish translater.I like programming in Java,C++ and Pithon
+I am an English to Spanish translater.I like programming in Java,C++ and Pithon